IvanGoncharov/graphql-constraints-spec/README.md

 **Note: Reference implementation is coming**

 ## Notes for readers
-The issues list for this draft can be found at https://github.com/apis-guru/graphql-contraints/issues To provide feedback, use this issue tracker, or email the document editors.
+The issues list for this draft can be found at https://github.com/apis-guru/graphql-constraints-spec/issues To provide feedback, use this issue tracker, or email the document editors.

-All the examples bellow will be based on [GraphQL IDL](https://github.com/facebook/graphql/pull/90).
+All the examples below will be based on [GraphQL IDL](https://github.com/facebook/graphql/pull/90).

 ## Notation

-- **Constraints Directive** - is a group of related constraint represented as a GraphQL directive
+- **Constraints Directive** - is a group of related constraints represented as a GraphQL directive
 - **Constraint** - Atomic assertion which is represented as arguments and input values of Constraints Directive
 - **Instance** - actual **non-null** value of argument, field, input field that is interpreted by the directive.

 **NOTE**: null values are handled by GraphQL natively.
 All the constraints don't affect nullability.

 ## Multiple constraints
-When Constraint Directive has more than one constraint in it, they should be treated as logical AND between individual constraints.
+When a Constraint Directive has more than one constraint in it, they should be treated as logical AND between individual constraints.

 ## Kinds of Constraints Directives